NathanUrinovsky/Construction-Surveillance/README.md

 2. Download the folder itself.
 3. Extract it.
 4. Open it.
-5. Copy the folder named "keras"
+5. Copy the folder named "keras_retinanet"
+6. Open the folder where anaconda is install on your computer.
+Inside this folder to go envs\environment_name\Lib\site-packages
+7. Paste the folder you copied
+8. You are good to go!